Proving Unsatisfiability with Hitting Formulas

 \begin{theorem} If a CNF formula $F$ has a {\hit} refutation of size $m$, then $F$ has a {\tres} refutation of size at most $O(2^{2\log^3 m})$. \end{theorem}

-\begin{proof} Let $G$ be a hitting formula with $n$ variables and $m$ clauses that is a refutation of $F$ and let us recursively build a decision tree the falsified clause search problem of $G$, which is also a valid tree for $F$.
+\begin{proof} Let $G$ be a hitting formula with $n$ variables and $m$ clauses that is a refutation of $F$ and let us recursively build a decision tree that solve the falsified clause search problem of $G$.
+As every clause of $G$ is a weakening of some clause of $F$ the resulting tree will also solve the falsified clause search problem of $F$.
 Let $C$ be a narrowest clause in $G$, which has width at most $\log m$ (otherwise a union bound shows that the formula is satisfiable).
 Since $G$ is a hitting formula, every other clause has at least one contrary literal with respect to $C$.
 Let $\ell_i$ be the literal in $C$ that appears in the maximal number of other clauses with a different sign, which by an averaging argument is at least $(m-1)/\log m$ times.
 The decision tree queries the corresponding variable.
 If the answer does not satisfy $C$ then it satisfies all clauses containing $\olnot{\ell_i}$, hence the resulting formula has $n-1$ variables and at most $m - (m-1)/\log m$ clauses.
 Otherwise the formula has $n-1$ variables and at most $m-1$ clauses.

 The number of leaves in the decision tree satisfies the recurrence

 We claim that $S(n,m) \leq n^{2\log^2 m}$.
 Indeed,

 \end{proof}